Pipedream with Dylan Pierce

 00:40:20 - Dylan Pierce

-Yeah.
-And see what it looks like.
+Yeah, and see what it looks like.
 I have a feeling that Twitter is smarter.
 Elon Musk and his dev team are probably on the lookout for this kind of stuff.

 00:40:35 - Scott Steinlage